Surfing Morocco – All Spots / Seasons / Surf Camps

 When to surf in Morocco?

-The winter is the prime time to surf in Morocco.
 Winds die down to let the NW Atlantic swells roll in uninterrupted.
 January to March can see some good E offshores coming off the Sahara, helping key spots like Anchor Point really get rolling at their finest.
 Either side of the peak winter is best for beginners, in October and in May.

 Morocco gets surf all year, though.
-Just check out the geography of the country – the Atlantic Ocean bashes straight into much of the shore.
+Just check out the geography of the country โ the Atlantic Ocean bashes straight into much of the shore.
 Of course, you might need to skip the Mediterranean parts of the coastline to find the swells, but that still leaves thousands of kilometres of potential riding territory.

 How difficult is the surf in Morocco?

-Morocco is a classic all-level destination.
 It has beach breaks – in places like Taghazout and Agadir – that are perfect for total beginners.
 From there, it’s possible to progress to easier point breaks, like the long, peeling, longboard-friendly right at Imsouane (which is where many surf schools go).
 For more advanced surfers, there are all manner of options, not least of all the frothing bombs that go right at Anchor Point.

 The seasons can play a big part in the challenge that the Moroccan surf presents.
 The depth of the winter is more likely to throw out the biggest days, especially in January and February.
 Come the spring, it usually mellow a lot and paves the way for beginners.
-The summer isn’t great because it’s windy, but complete learners who’ve never surfed before are sure to like the whitewash slop and the empty line ups.

-Where to stay for surfing in Morocco
+Where to stay for surfing in Morocco?

 Surf camps in Morocco

 The surf in Morocco is no secret any more.
 In fact, we’d go as far as to say that this is the surf-camp capital of Africa.
 Relatively easy access for Europeans looking to escape the icy North Atlantic in the winter plus a low cost of living have helped it get there.
 That means there’s loads to pick from, some better than the rest.
-In fact the choice is so large that we’ve got a complete guide to the best surf camps in Morocco.

 At a glance, these are some that we think are pretty darn epic: